 One of the best ways to reduce the spread of germs is by washing your hands regularly.
 This not only reduces the risk of transferring your bacteria to others.
 It reduces the risk that you’ll transfer bacteria to yourself.

 When someone with a cold or the flu touches a doorknob, handrail, or other objects, their germs get transferred to the object.
 Bacteria can survive this way for several hours.
 If you come along and touch the germ-ridden object, the bacteria transfer to your hands.
 Then when you scratch your nose or grab a cookie to eat, you become infected.

 So when you wash your hands, use soap and warm water.
-Rub between your fingers and underneath your fingernails.
+Rub between your fingers and underneath your fingernails, so getting services as press on nails can help you keep them looking nice.
 Then rinse your hands well and dry them thoroughly.
 In public restrooms, use a paper towel to turn off the water and open the restroom door after you’ve washed your hands.